-Sexual Violence Prevention Programming: This program provides participants with an understanding of the role that each student plays in creating a safer campus by addressing and preventing instances of sexual violence.
-The Title IX Office also runs an ongoing active campaign that includes but is not limited to discussions, definitions (consent, incapacitation, etc.), interactive hypothetical scenarios, multimedia information, product distribution and other activities.
+- Division of Student Success: 860.768.5403 - Email to: Dr. David Stender, Executive Director of Student Conduct, Conflict Resolution & Compliance stender@hartford.edu incapacitation, etc.), interactive hypothetical scenarios, multimedia information, product distribution and other activities.
 Additionally, the programming introduces participants to the Title IX Office, and provides information on the Title IX Complaint Process and Policy, as well as resources available on and off campus.
 For additional information and inquiries regarding sign-up, please refer to the following: